 If your cat has been losing hair around their neck, you might be ready to tear out your hair trying to find answers.
 (This question came up over on Facebook.)
 There are a lot of different reasons cats might be losing hair around their necks, why your cat has sores on their neck or why a cat has a rash on their neck, which range in degrees of seriousness.
-Here some possible causes to investigate:
+Here are some possible causes to investigate:

 - An irritating collar